AndrewDongminYoo/docs-trunk-io-ko/check/check-cloud-ci-integration/get-started/how-it-works.md

----
-description: >-
+# How It Works

 Trunk Check integrates with GitHub to automatically identify linter issues, unformatted files, and vulnerabilities in your repositories without ever sending your code to Trunk.
----

-# How It Works

 If you don't use GitHub, we recommend you check out the [Continuous Integration](https://docs.trunk.io/check/check-cloud-ci-integration/continuous-integration) guide.